-In case you are not familiar with the Family and Medical Leave Act (FMLA) – It is a United States labor law that entitles employees (ones who are eligible) to take a period of paid time off from work so that they can take care of an elderly parent.
+In case you are not familiar with the Family and Medical Leave Act (FMLA) – It is a United States labor law that entitles eligible employees to take up to 12 weeks of unpaid leave from work so that they can take care of an elderly parent.

-The rights that the employee is entitled to are outlined in this 25 page PDF about the Family and Medical Leave Act (or FMLA) through the U.S. Department of Labor.
+The rights that the employee is entitled to are outlined in this 25 page PDF about the Family and Medical Leave Act (or FMLA) from the U.S. Department of Labor.

-This can occur anytime over 12 months and can last for approximately 12 weeks.
+This leave can be taken anytime over a 12-month period and can last for approximately 12 weeks.
 During this sabbatical, the employee does not receive payment from their employer.